 Bartender Shige Kabashima shares his recipe for an apple pie cocktail.

-For nearly two years, our at-home bartending skills have been put to the test.
+We have a few pandemic takeaways when it comes to alcohol.
+Some of us realized we needed to lay off the sauce, either in moderation or permanently.
+Others perfected at-home bartending skills.
 We’re simmering simple syrups, pulling ice spheres out of molds, and our bar carts have never been more stacked.
 But if you want to learn a skill to really impress dinner party guests, consider the milk wash.

 “Ultimately, milk washing removes some acidity and creates a rounded, delicate taste that is slightly lighter than the original cocktail,” says Shige Kabashima, owner and bar director of NR and ROKC in New York City.
 He primarily features cocktails with a lot of citrus character, which pair well with the restaurant’s menu of ramen and soup curries, and also happen to be ideal candidates for the milk-washing process.